ibis-project/ibis/docs/source/release/index.rst

   authorization code.
 Set `auth_external_data` to true to request additional scopes required to query Google Drive and Sheets.
 Set `auth_cache` to `reauth` or `none` to force reauthentication.
-* :bug:`2657` Add temporary struct col in pyspark backend to ensure that UDFs are executed only once
+* :bug:`2657 major` Add temporary struct col in pyspark backend to ensure that UDFs are executed only once
-* :bug:`2588` Fix BigQuery connect bug that ignored project ID parameter
+* :bug:`2588 major` Fix BigQuery connect bug that ignored project ID parameter
-* :bug:`2636` Fix overwrite logic to account for DestructColumn inside mutate API
+* :bug:`2636 major` Fix overwrite logic to account for DestructColumn inside mutate API
 * :feature:`2641` Add `bit_and`, `bit_or`, and `bit_xor` integer column aggregates (BigQuery and MySQL backends)
 * :feature:`2379` Backends are defined as entry points
-* :bug:`2635` Fix fusion optimization bug that incorrectly changes operation order
+* :bug:`2635 major` Fix fusion optimization bug that incorrectly changes operation order
 * :feature:`2615` Add `ibis.array` for creating array expressions
 * :feature:`2607` Implement Not operation in PySpark backend
 * :feature:`2610` Added support for case/when in PySpark backend
-* :bug:`2610` Fixes a NPE issue with substr in PySpark backend
+* :bug:`2610 major` Fixes a NPE issue with substr in PySpark backend
 * :feature:`2603` Add support for np.array as literals for backends that already support lists as literals
-* :bug:`2354` Fixes binary data type translation into BigQuery bytes data type
+* :bug:`2354 major` Fixes binary data type translation into BigQuery bytes data type
-* :bug:`2577` Make StructValue picklable
+* :bug:`2577 major` Make StructValue picklable
 * :support:`2505` Remove deprecated `ibis.HDFS`, `ibis.WebHDFS` and `ibis.hdfs_connect`
 * :feature:`2514` Add Struct.from_dict
 * :feature:`2310` Add hash and hashbytes support for BigQuery backend